DatanoiseTV/swupdate-cli/README.md

 This project is licensed under the BSD 3-Clause License with attribution requirement - see the [LICENSE](LICENSE) file for details.

 **Important**: Any product that uses this software must include the following acknowledgment visibly in its documentation and any releases:
-"This product includes software developed by DatanoiseTV."
+"This product includes software developed by DatanoiseTV / Datanoise UG (haftungsbeschränkt)."

 ## Contributing